Andrew McCutchen Player Props: Pirates vs. Nationals

 Andrew McCutchen At The Plate

-- McCutchen is hitting .272 with four doubles, five home runs and 13 walks.
+- McCutchen is batting .272 with four doubles, five home runs and 13 walks.

-- He ranks 61st in batting average, 47th in on base percentage, and 40th in slugging among qualified hitters in MLB play.
+- Among the qualifying hitters in baseball, his batting average ranks 59th, his on-base percentage ranks 44th, and he is 37th in the league in slugging.

-- McCutchen is batting .211 with one homer during his last games and is riding a four-game hitting streak.
+- McCutchen will look to extend his four-game hitting streak.
+He's batting .211 with one homer over the course of his last games.

 - In 16 of 23 games this year (69.6%) McCutchen has picked up a hit, and in five of those games he had more than one (21.7%).

+- He has gone deep in 21.7% of his games this year, and 5.2% of his chances at the plate.

-- McCutchen has had at least one RBI in 34.8% of his games this season (eight of 23), with two or more RBI four times (17.4%).
-He has also accounted for three or more of his team's runs in one contest.
+- McCutchen has picked up an RBI in 34.8% of his games this year, with more than one RBI in 17.4% of his games.
+He has also driven in three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.